fbpx

 Like you, they're looking for the best way to make sense of their data so they can deliver robust results.

-If you’re new to NVivo or just getting started with analyzing interviews (thematic analysis) it can be hard knowing where to start.
-These tips can help guide you on your way.
+If you’re just getting started with analyzing interviews using thematic analysis, it can be hard knowing where to start.

 >> Watch Webinar to Learn how you can use NVivo for Thematic Analysis